dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Like most of the presentations out there, we have given a title to this one as well, which is "Using Docker to boost your development experience with Drupal".

-We have divided this talk into three major sections.
+We have divided this talk into two major parts.

-The first section introduces Docker, what exactly is it and how it works.
+The first part introduces Docker, what exactly is it and how it works.
+On second part we will be discussing how we at Fenomen ended up using Docker and what problems it helped us to solve when developing Drupal based projects.

-The key points that we expect that you should take from this talk are following:

-The key thing here is to remember that most of the views in this talk are described through eyes of the Drupal developer, so it would be somewhat easier to grasp the information.

-What we expect

-So, we are here to give you a small talk about Drupal and Docker.
-The title of this presentation is "Using Docker to boost your development experience with Drupal, but before we start with the actual presentation let us first introduce ourselves.

-Rise your hand if you have used Docker already in your development environment.
+Raise your hand if you have already used Docker in your development environment.

-Keep your hands up for a moment!

-Lower your hand if you have not yet used Docker in production.
+Lower your hand if you have used Docker in your development environment but not yet in production.

+So for some of you this presentation may be a bit boring because you probably already know most of the stuff we are going to address in this talk, since using Docker in production in my opinion requires most of the knowledge as using it on a development environment anyways.

-Those whose hands are still up, you may already know everything this presentation is going to present to the audience, but there is a high chance that you don't know everything, so you may still learn something new from this talk.
+Despite that there is a high chance that you don't know everything, so you may still learn something new from this talk.

-Ok, so lets start!

 ---